-House of Quinn is a multidisciplinary studio, founded by artist and maker Julius Arthur in 2016.
-Rooted in the intersection of design, craft, and art, the practice is an ongoing exploration of materiality, form, and the everyday objects that shape our spaces.
+House of Quinn is a multidisciplinary studio founded by artist and maker Julius Arthur in 2016.

-Julius is also the author of Modern Quilting: A Contemporary Guide to Quilting by Hand, reflecting his commitment to textiles, making and the art of quilting.
+Julius is the author of Modern Quilting: A Contemporary Guide to Quilting by Hand, reflecting his ongoing commitment to textiles, making, and the art of quilting.

 Process